Sofía Vergara: Career

+1989 to 2008: Early modeling career

-Vergara was discovered by a photographer while walking on a beach in Colombia, and she was quickly presented with offers of modeling and television work.
+Vergara was discovered by a photographer while walking on a beach in Santa Marta, Colombia, and she was quickly presented with offers of modeling and television work.
 She was "apprehensive about doing her first television commercial—until her Catholic schoolteachers gave her their personal permission to take the assignment."
-She made her first appearance, aged 17, in a Pepsi commercial aired in Latin America.
+She made her first appearance, age 17, in a Pepsi commercial aired in Latin America.
 She then began studies at the Creative Workshops School of Acting, where Gloria Estefan also trained.

+In 1992, she won the Look of the Year contest in Colombia, and competed at International Finals in New York, And although she didn't win, this opened doors for her in the modeling world in New York, Miami, and London, and later she was hired by Univision, the largest Latin television network based in Miami, first as a model for various variety shows like Sabado Gigante, Lente Loco, Fuera de Serie, and El Blablazo, and then as a celebrity correspondent in Primer Impacto and El Gordo y La Flaca before launching her acting career.

+2009 to 2019: Modern Family and rise to prominence

 In 2009, Vergara appeared in Chicago on Broadway as Matron Mama Morton for six weeks.